seadowg/pharrell/README.md

 Pharrell.config(:example) do |config|
   config.bind(Object) { Object.new } # Evaluate and return for each injected Object
-  config.bind(Enumerable, Array) # Return a new instance of Array for each injected Enumerable config.bind(String, "Hello") # Every injected String will be the sameinstance of "Hello" end
+  config.bind(Enumerable, Array) # Return a new instance of Array for each injected Enumerable config.bind(String, "Hello") # Every injected String will be the same instance of "Hello" end
 ```